markusmoenig/Eldiron/docs/docs/source_projects/project_structure.md

 Declarations can technically share a file, but keeping them in the matching directories makes larger projects easier to navigate.
 The current compiler reads `.els` files directly inside these directories; nested source directories are not scanned.

-Character and item behavior is currently written in an embedded `script` block in its `.els` declaration.
-The scaffolded `scripts/` directory is reserved for source-side organization and future standalone script loading.
+Author character and item behavior with Behavior Nodes in Creator.
+The source format has no behavior graph declaration; the scaffolded `scripts/` directory does not load standalone behavior graphs.

 ## Assets and tiles